dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 ---------------------
 There are some limitations with unit tests:
 - `Routers` (Not able to cover with Unit Test. we need to load component in Angular environment so need to follow Integration testing)
-- `Template interpolation and binding` (With a Unit test, not sure properties binded properly in the template )
+- `Template interpolation and binding` (With a Unit test, not sure properties bound properly in the template )
 - `Event Handlers` (click event or so)
 - Unit testing `can't be expected to catch every error` in a program
 - It is `not possible to evaluate all execution paths` even in the most trivial/small programs